LaGuerrePiece/ChadGuard/README.md

 Temporary fix to a bug :
 If you are on windows, erase " && cp src/manifest.json dist && cp src/defaultBlocklist.json dist " from the command in package.json.
-Then after you build, copy the manifest from the src to the dist, and it shoudl work
+Then after you build, copy the manifest from the src to the dist, and it should work